 Doing Research Offsite

 The best way to do Quaker family history research is to visit Friends Historical Library.
 If this is not possible, we offer a limited research service.
-Although our staff is very small, one hour only of preliminary research can be provided for a non-refundable fee of $40.00, payable in advance by check made to the order of Friends Historical Library and sent to Friends Historical Library of Swarthmore College, 500 College Ave., Swarthmore, PA 19081-1399.
-Requests are answered strictly in the order received.
+Although our staff is very small, one hour only of preliminary research of the Quaker secondary sources available in the Library can be provided for a non-refundable fee of $40.00, payable in advance by check made to the order of Friends Historical Library and sent to Friends Historical Library of Swarthmore College, 500 College Ave., Swarthmore, PA 19081-1399.
+Requests are answered in the order received.
 The success of the search depends on the amount of specific information you are able to provide, including full names of family members, dates, places of residence, and name of the monthly meeting attended, if known.
 If you are not sure whether your ancestor was a Quaker, writing us is not likely to result in any helpful information.
 Please print or type all names, dates, places, and names of meetings.

 - James E. Hazard 212 Kendal Drive, Kennett Square, PA 19348 (610)388-1696